rumysac/FaceMaskDetection/README.md

 2. Change your directory to the cloned repo
 > $ cd FaceMaskDetection
 3. Now, run the following command in your Terminal/Command Prompt to install the libraries required
-> $ pip3 install -r requirements.txt
+> $ pip install -r requirements.txt

 # 💻 Working
 1. Open terminal.
 Go into the cloned project directory and type the following command:
-> $ python3 MaskDetectionTrain.py
+> $ python FaceMaskDetectionTrain.py.py
 2. To detect face masks in real-time video streams type the following command:
-> $ python3 MaskDetectionVideoCapture.py
+> $ python MaskDetectionVideoCapture.py

 # ✅ Results
 My model gave 99% accuracy!